neo4j/docker-neo4j/README.md

 **Note: this is just _work in progress_ alpha state, not suited for production/serious use**

 Neo4j is an highly scalable, robust (fully ACID) native graph database.
-It is used in mission-critical apps by thousands of leading, startups, enterprises, and governments around the world.
+It is used in mission-critical apps by thousands of leading startups, enterprises, and governments around the world.

 Learn more on http://neo4j.com and get started with http://neo4j.com/developer